DistributedCollective/Sovryn-Node/README.md

     },
 }

-Ever wallet need to have at least nonce 1.
+Every wallet need to have at least nonce 1 in order to do contract calls without getting an error from the node.
+Reason unkown.

 To receive notifications on telegram about new transactions and errors create a telegram bot-token-id and write in in a file /secrets/telegram.js export default "[telegram-bot-token]";